rschristopher/rschristopher.github.io/src/bitcoin-as-money/store-of-value.md

  and a *store of value*.
-This may all seem odd and overly simplistic, but it is the inevitable conseuqence of Bitcoin being true.
+This may all seem odd and overly simplistic, but it is the inevitable consequence of Bitcoin being true.

 Today, we approach Bitcoin somewhat backwards, starting with a